Modifications in Houston

 Altering the Terms of Your Divorce Decree

 A lot of time and effort goes into hashing out the terms of your divorce decree.
 That said, despite all the energy you and your former spouse devote to its creation, you will likely need some modifications in the future to accommodate your ever changing lives.
 At The Pollard Firm, PLLC in Houston, our family law attorney has the knowledge and experience necessary to help you petition the court for the modifications you need as you continue to move forward.

-Get started on obtaining a post-divorce modification by reaching out to our Houston law office at (832) 864-9296 to set up a free initial phone consultation with our family law attorney.
+Get started on obtaining a post-divorce modification by reaching out to our Houston law office at (832) 864-9296 to set up a free initial phone consultation with our family law firm.

 Modifying Your Divorce Decree

 Generally, family courts allow former spouses to modify many aspects of their divorce decree, including child custody, child support, and spousal support.
 However, unless fraud played a part in the property and asset division process, it is highly unlikely a judge will modify it once your divorce is finalized.